TuomoNieminen/Helsinki-Open-Data-Science/docs/cluster_classification.md

 ==================================================
 autosize: true

 Linear discriminant analysis produces results based on the assumptions that
-- your data has normally distributed variables
+- variables are normally distributed (on condition of the classes)
 - each variable has the same variance

 Because of the assumptions, the data might need scaling before fitting the model.
 The variables also need to be continuous.